Dynamic filtering of static dipoles in magnetoencephalography

-Finally, comparison of the conditional likelihood of our Static dipole model with that of a Random Walk model indicates that the proposed method is actually capable of providing a better explanation of the data.
+Finally, comparison of the conditional likelihood of our Static dipole model with that of a Random-Walk model indicates that the proposed method is actually capable of providing a better explanation of the data.

 We have used a second simulation study to assess the localization capability of the particle filter in comparison with dSPM, RAP-MUSIC and $L_1L_2$.
 The activity maps showed that both particle filters were able to identify all the four sources in the simulation, while dSPM and $L_1L_2$ missed at least one, and RAP-MUSIC provided local peaks but with low intensity for one source.
-In addition, comparison of the probability maps provided by the Static and the Random Walk model shows that the Static model coherently accumulates information on the source and provides more focal maps with time, while the Random Walk does not.
+In addition, comparison of the probability maps provided by the Static and the Random-Walk models shows that the Static model coherently accumulates information on the source and provides more focal maps with time, while the Random-Walk does not.